 Which is why the smart money is on the Jarhead.
 Not Cadet Bonespurs.

 Lube up Donnie.
-It's your turn in the pickle barrel.
+I’ve got a feeling it’s your turn in the proverbial pickle barrel.